 I then mounted the input terminals and completed the internal wiring.

 With all the internal hardware in place it was time to add the Acousa-Stuff.
 I used a digital scale to weigh even amounts for each speaker and stuffed the spaces suggested in the instructions.

 TIP: Acousta-Stuff needs to be teased out thoroughly to create an evenly dispersed "cloud" without knots and clumps before filling the cabinet.
 This way it packs in evenly and consistently.

 I learned the hard way the baffle paint took several days to cure.
 I glued and clamped them after the suggested drying time only to have the cardboard pads I used inside the clamps damage the paint.
-No choice but to buff off the damage, carefully mask the cabinets and driver ports and spray several more light coats of paint.
+No choice but to buff off the damage, carefully mask the veneered sides and driver ports and spray several more light coats of paint.
 It cost me a couple of days.
 Rustoleum support were helpful and at their suggestion I waited 2 weeks after touching up the paint to ensure it was ready.

 In the final picture you can see the speakers on bases consisting of two layers of rubber floor mat sandwiched between felt to protect the floor and speakers.
 I know spikes are all the rage but this was simple and effective.

 Did I achieve my goals?
 Absolutely.
 The ZRT's sound fantastic and I could not be happier with the way they look.
 Good luck with your speakers!!!